publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch9/schIV/m__us_usc_t21_s346a.md

         (4) __Tolerances for unavoidable residues__

             In connection with action taken under paragraph (2) or (3), or with respect to pesticides whose registrations were suspended or canceled prior to August 3, 1996, under the Federal Insecticide, Fungicide, and Rodenticide Act, if the Administrator determines that a residue of the canceled or suspended pesticide chemical will unavoidably persist in the environment and thereby be present in or on a food, the Administrator may establish a tolerance for the pesticide chemical residue.
-In establishing such a tolerance, the Administrator shall take into account both the factors set forth in subsection (b)(2) of this section and the unavoidability of the residue.
-Subsection (e) of this section shall apply to the establishment of such tolerance.
+In establishing such a tolerance, the Administrator shall take into account both the factors set forth in subsection (b)(2) and the unavoidability of the residue.
+Subsection (e) shall apply to the establishment of such tolerance.
 The Administrator shall review any such tolerance periodically and modify it as necessary so that it allows no greater level of the pesticide chemical residue than is unavoidable.

         (5) __Pesticide residues resulting from lawful application of pesticide__